-ISO 5167, consisting of four parts, covers the geometry and method of use (installation and operating conditions) of orifice plates, nozzles and Venturi tubes when they are inserted in a conduit running full to determine the flowrate of the fluid flowing in the conduit.
+ISO 5167, divided into four parts, covers the geometry and method of use (installation and operating conditions) of orifice plates, nozzles and Venturi tubes when they are inserted in a conduit running full to determine the flowrate of the fluid flowing in the conduit.
 It also gives necessary information for calculating the flowrate and its associated uncertainty.

-ISO 5167 (all parts) is applicable only to pressure differential devices in which the flow remains subsonic throughout the measuring section and where the fluid can be considered as single-phase, but is not applicable to the measurement of pulsating flow.
+ISO 5167 is applicable only to pressure differential devices in which the flow remains subsonic throughout the measuring section and where the fluid can be considered as single-phase, but is not applicable to the measurement of pulsating flow.
 Furthermore, each of these devices can only be used within specified limits of pipe size and Reynolds number.

-ISO 5167 (all parts) deals with devices for which direct calibration experiments have been made, sufficient in number, spread and quality to enable coherent systems of application to be based on their results and coefficients to be given with certain predictable limits of uncertainty.
+ISO 5167 deals with devices for which direct calibration experiments have been made, sufficient in number, spread and quality to enable coherent systems of application to be based on their results and coefficients to be given with certain predictable limits of uncertainty.

 The devices introduced into the pipe are called "primary devices".
 The term primary device also includes the pressure tappings.
 All other instruments or devices required for the measurement are known as "secondary devices".
-ISO 5167 (all parts) covers primary devices; secondary devices1) will be mentioned only occasionally.
+ISO 5167 covers primary devices; secondary devices1) will be mentioned only occasionally.

-ISO 5167 consists of the following four parts.
+ISO 5167 is divided into the following four parts.

-- a) ISO 5167-1 gives general terms and definitions, symbols, principles and requirements as well as methods of measurement and uncertainty that are to be used in conjunction with ISO 5167-2, ISO 5167-3 and ISO 5167-4. - b) ISO 5167-2 specifies orifice plates, which can be used with corner pressure tappings, D and D/2 pressure tappings2), and flange pressure tappings. - c) ISO 5167-3 specifies ISA 1932 nozzles3), long radius nozzles and Venturi nozzles, which differ in shape and in the position of the pressure tappings. - d) ISO 5167-4 specifies classical Venturi tubes 4).
+- a) Part 1 of ISO 5167 gives general terms and definitions, symbols, principles and requirements as well as methods of measurement and uncertainty that are to be used in conjunction with Parts 2 to 4 of ISO 5167. - b) Part 2 of ISO 5167 specifies orifice plates, which can be used with corner pressure tappings, D and D/2 pressure tappings), and flange pressure tappings. - c) Part 3 of ISO 5167 specifies ISA 1932 nozzles3), long radius nozzles and Venturi nozzles, which differ in shape and in the position of the pressure tappings. - d) This part of ISO 5167 specifies classical Venturi tubes).